 We are known as the “City of Five Flags” because of our history of being ruled by Spain, France, Britain, the Confederacy and the United States.
 This gives our area a broad and unique cultural heritage with many influences.

-Pensacola is recognized as being the cradle or birthplace of Naval Aviation as we are home to the first U.S. Naval Air Station (NAS).
-It was created in 1914 and is still existing today.
-NAS is also home to the world renowned Blue Angels (the U.S. Navy's flight demonstration squadron), the National Naval Aviation Museum (the world’s largest naval aviation museum and one of the most-visited museums in Florida), and the National Flight Academy (UWF academic partnership).
+Pensacola is recognized as being the cradle, or birthplace, of Naval Aviation as we are home to the first U.S. Naval Air Station (NAS).
+It was created in 1914 and is still in existence today.
+NAS is also home to the world renowned Blue Angels (the U.S. Navy's flight demonstration squadron), the National Naval Aviation Museum (the world’s largest naval aviation museum and one of the most-visited museums in Florida), and the National Flight Academy.

-The greater Pensacola area has a wide variety of surroundings in which to live – bay front, historic locales, country settings, or suburban areas to name a few.
-According to Forbes, the cost of living in our area is 1.1% below the national average and the median home price is $136,000.
-For additional information regarding housing in Escambia and Santa Rosa County, visit the Pensacola Association of Realtors (this site includes searchable listings) and/or the Santa Rosa County Board of Realtors.
+The greater Pensacola area has a wide variety of surroundings in which to live – bay front, historic locales, country settings, or suburban areas, to name a few.
+According to Forbes, the cost of living in our area is 2.0% below the national average and the median home price is $216,000 (as of 2021).

 Our community is full of major musical, culinary, and cultural events that keep us busy all year long.
-Among our annual celebrations are the Pensacola Seafood Festival, Mardi Gras, Crawfish Festival, Greater Gulfcoast Arts Festival, Fiesta of Five Flags, and Festival on the Green on the UWF main campus.
-More regularly, we enjoy Gallery Nights, Blue Wahoos baseball games (double-A affiliate of Cincinnati Reds), Evenings in Olde Seville Square, Bands on the Beach, Blue Angels air shows, Winterfest, and Pensacola Ice Flyers hockey games.
-To top this off, our downtown's Palafox Street was named by The American Planning Association (APA) as one of 10 Great Streets for 2013.
+Among our annual celebrations are the Pensacola Seafood Festival, Mardi Gras, Crawfish Festival, Greater Gulfcoast Arts Festival, and the Fiesta of Five Flags.
+More regularly, we enjoy Gallery Night, Blue Wahoos baseball games (double-A affiliate of Cincinnati Reds), Evenings in Olde Seville Square, Bands on the Beach, Blue Angels air shows, Winterfest, and Pensacola Ice Flyers hockey games.

 We are also home to the world's largest intentionally created artificial reef, the USS Oriskany.
 This reef among many others provides plenty of fishing and diving opportunities.